-Today, January 27, people across the globe mark the International Holocaust Remembrance Day and the 68th anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi concentration camp, by Soviet troops in 1945.
+January 27 marks the International Holocaust Remembrance day and the 65th anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi concentration camp by Soviet troops in 1945 .

-The day, held in annual commemoration to honor the victims of the Nazi regime, was designated by the United Nations General Assembly Resolution 60/7 on 1 November 2005 during the 42nd plenary session.
+It is an annual day of commemoration to honor the victims of the Nazi regime.
+It was designated by the United Nations General Assembly Resolution 60/7 on 1 November 2005 during the 42nd plenary session.